 The Council encourages contact by email and telephone, but as a formal complaint is a serious matter will only accept these in writing.
 The complaint should cover as much detail as possible and enclose any relevant supporting documentation.

 The Clerk will acknowledge receipt of the complaint within three working days.
-The Clerk will carry out an initial investigation into the complaint and will within ten working days provide the complainant with an update on progress, or a suggested resolution.
-If the complainant is satisfied with the resolution the complaint is closed.
+The Clerk will carry out an initial investigation into the complaint and will, within ten working days, provide the complainant with an update on progress, or a suggested resolution.
+If the complainant is satisfied with the resolution, the complaint is closed.
 The Clerk will report to the Council, through the Clerk’s report, summary details of the complaint and a brief summary of its resolution.

 This summary report will exclude the names of the complainant.
-If the Clerk is unable to resolve the complaint, or the complainant is not satisfied with the proposed resolution then the matter will be referred to a meeting of the Council.
+If the Clerk is unable to resolve the complaint, or the complainant is not satisfied with the proposed resolution, then the matter will be referred to a meeting of the Council.

-Council Review Meeting (CRM) The Review Meeting is an additional meeting to the normal Parish Council monthly meeting.
+Council Review Meeting (CRM) The Review Meeting is an additional meeting to the normal Parish Council’s monthly meeting.
 Three members of the Council must be available, at short notice, to review a complaint.
 The CRM will review and decide on complaints.
 Three members will review a complaint; this will ensure the panel is quorate and that the number of members present is not excessive.
-The CRM is subject to all of the normal meeting notification, agenda and minute requirements, as laid down in the Parish Council’s Standing Orders.
+The CRM is subject to all the normal meeting notification, agenda and minute requirements, as laid down in the Parish Council’s Standing Orders.
 Arrangements for minute taking will be reviewed when a CRM is called.
 It is expected that the CRM will be able to meet within seven working days of being notified by the Clerk.
-Prior to the meeting, seven clear working days before the CRM the complainant will provide the Parish Council with copies of all documentation, or other evidence (such as photographs) that they intend to introduce to the CRM.
+Prior to the meeting, seven clear working days before the CRM, the complainant will provide the Parish Council with copies of all documentation, or other evidence (such as photographs) that they intend to introduce to the CRM.
 The Parish Council will provide the same to the complainant.

 At the Meeting:

 The CRM shall consider whether the circumstances of the meeting warrant the exclusion of the public and the press.
-As far as possible the Council carries out its business in public, matters that involve individual identified members of staff, may require the exclusion of the press and public.
+As far as possible, the Council carries out its business in public, matters that involve individual identified members of staff, may require the exclusion of the press and public.

 The Chairman of the CRM shall introduce everyone and explain the procedure to be used in order to consider the complaint made.
 The meeting should be as informal and friendly as possible, without prejudicing the need to consider properly the matter under discussion.